ingorichtsmeier/ingo-camunda-examples/projects/cob/README.md

 The REST API doesn't support dealing with the process instance.
 So have a look into the `handleSubTask()` test method for an example.

+### Approval with case management

+To be done: Approve with a case, called from a process instance

 Service Level Agreement
 -----------------------